 3. It’s an important tradition.
 My piano teacher taught mostly classical music and while I am a huge advocate for varying your piano kids’ repertoire to continue to be relevant, I’m also a big proponent of continuing on the classical music tradition.
 Without our influence as piano teachers, our kiddos may never have the opportunity to ever hear this music, let alone play it.
 My classical-music-only diet didn’t give me jazz improv skills, but it certainly did create an appreciation for classical music.
 It’s important for piano teachers to find ways to inspire piano kids to appreciate and understand classical music.

 4. It’s an experience.
 Piano lessons for me were more than just a weekly activity, they were truly an experience.
-My piano teacher had two Westie Terriers that would rest at my feet as I played.
+My piano teacher had two Westie Terriers that would greet me at the door.
 She’d sneak me scotch mints with a wink from a crystal bowl when I’d done something particularly well.
 She’d surprise me with a coveted invite into her “private” living room to play my piece on her harpsichord.
-Almost everything in her house and studio was pink, angel-themed and covered in flowers.
+Almost everything in her house and studio was pink, angel-themed and covered in flowers in spring, leaves in fall and lights at Christmas.

 It was the little things about my lessons that made them a part of my life that was as familiar as my home life.
 It was the little things that made my piano teacher my superstar.
 A sterile and business-like studio doesn’t have the same effect as a personalized environment where your piano kids learn about you and your quirks.